mideind/GreynirSeq/README.md

 The modeling part (nicenlp) of GreynirSeq is built on top of the excellent [fairseq](https://github.com/pytorch/fairseq) from Facebook (which is built on top of pytorch).

 GreynirSeq is licensed under the MIT license unless otherwise stated at the top of a file.
-Model files hosted by Miðeind or on Hugging Face are under the GNU AFFERO GPLv3 license unless released elsewhere under CC-BY, e.g. on CLARIN.
+Model files hosted by Miðeind or on Hugging Face are under the CC-BY-4.0 or the GNU AFFERO GPLv3 licenses; please see the individual repositories for details.

 ---